Siddhantaternos/Complexity/README.md

 # ⚙️ Algorithm Complexity | Structured Learning Notes

-This repository is a **structured, execution-focused guide to mastering algorithm complexity**, built to develop **interview-ready intuition**, not memorized definitions.
-The goal is to understand **how time and space grow as input scales**, and to reason confidently about performance trade-offs in real code.
+This repository is a **practical, execution-focused guide to mastering algorithm complexity**, designed to develop **interview-ready intuition**, not memorized definitions.
+The goal is to understand **how time and space grow as input scales**, and reason confidently about performance trade-offs in real code.

-This repo is designed to be **visited repeatedly**: to check progress, refresh intuition, and identify the *next concept to master*.
+It’s meant to be **visited repeatedly**: to check progress, refresh intuition, and identify the *next concept to master*.

 ---

-## What this repository teaches
+## What You’ll Learn

 * What complexity *actually measures* (beyond Big-O symbols)
 * How to analyze **time and space** from real code
 * How recursion, loops, and data structures affect growth
-* How to reason about **trade-offs** in interviews and real systems
+* How to reason about **trade-offs** in interviews and production systems

 ---

-## Learning Roadmap (follow top → bottom)
+## Learning Roadmap (Top → Bottom)

 ```
 01. Intuition & Meaning